swfiua/blume/doc/universal.rst

 Colin takes a different approach.
-He modifies Einstein's General Relativity by assuming that a rotating body drags inertial frames in the direction of rotation, with the effect proportional to the mass and angular velocity and dropping off linearly with distance.
+He modifies Einstein's General Relativity by assuming that a rotating body drags inertial frames in the direction of rotation, with the effect proportional to the mass and angular velocity and inversely proportional to the distance from the body.

 There are a number of compelling reasons to support this assumption: